edazpotato/usefull-discord-bot/README.md

   "intents": {},               // Set privilged intents here "owners": [],                // An array with the Discord user IDs of people who you want to have ABSOLUTE POWER over your bot.
 Note: people with this perm could theoreticly wipe your server so please do be careful who you put in here
-  "prefixes": [],              // Prefixes for the bot to respond to "emoji": {},                 // Custom emoji to use in varoius situations (can be animated or non-animated) "use_custom_activity": true, // Wether to use the *playing* activity defined below or not "activity": "",              // Text that displays after 'PLAYING '
+  "prefixes": [],              // Prefixes for the bot to respond to "dev_prefixes": [],          // Prefixes for the dev version of the bot to respond to "emoji": {},                 // Custom emoji to use in varoius situations (can be animated or non-animated) "use_custom_activity": true, // Wether to use the *playing* activity defined below or not "activity": "",              // Text that displays after 'PLAYING '